matplotlib/matplotlib/doc/faq/environment_variables_faq.rst

   setenv PATH ~/bin:${PATH}

-The search order may be important to you, do you want `~/bin` to be searched first or last?
+The search order may be important to you, do you want :file:`~/bin` to be searched first or last?
 To append to an existing environment variable::

   setenv PATH ${PATH}:~/bin

-To make your changes available in the future, add the commands to your `~/.cshrc` file.
+To make your changes available in the future, add the commands to your :file:`~/.cshrc` file.

 .. _setting-windows-environment-variables:

-Setting Environment Variables in Windows
+Setting environment variables in windows
 ========================================

 Go to the Windows start menu, select `Control Panel`, then select the `System`